 - RRSPs have a maximum yearly contribution limit that varies based on your income.
 Plus, unlike a normal bank account, you can only withdraw funds at specific times, such as retiring at age 71, paying for someone’s education or purchasing a real estate property with the RRSP Home Buyers Plan.

 - Regularly contributing to an RRSP can reduce your annual income tax bill and put you in a lower tax bracket when you retire, which will help you save more money during tax season from that point on.
 Just make sure not to go over your contribution limit or try to withdraw early (which can lead to various penalties).

 - If you’re married and max out your own contribution limit, you can continue avoiding penalties and paying fewer taxes by depositing money into your spouse’s RRSP account.
 When you retire, this will allow you to split your lower-income with your spouse’s and also move both of you into a lower tax bracket.

-Similar to the way an RRSP works, the funds you deposit into a Tax-Free Savings Account (TFSA) will gradually generate interest.
-However, one of the biggest differences between these two accounts is that you’re allowed to withdraw from your TFSA whenever you want and the funds will always be tax-free, not just tax-deferred.
+Unlike an RRSP, you’re allowed to withdraw from your TFSA whenever you want and the funds will always be tax-free, not just tax-deferred.

 What to Know About Your TFSA